We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 Back injuries, such as muscle strains, are common in field hockey due to the bending and twisting motions involved in the sport.
 These injuries can cause pain, stiffness, and difficulty moving.

-Treatment may include rest, ice, and anti-inflammatory medications, as well as physical therapy.
 Strengthening the core muscles and using proper technique during play can help prevent back injuries.

 Groin Strains